Roblox bookings grow 35% to $665.5M for Q2 2021

 Roblox’s quarterly revenue came in at $454.1 million, up 127% from a year earlier.
 The GAAP net loss for the quarter was $140.1 million, or 25 cents a share.
 But operating cash flow as positive, and so that means cash is coming into the business.

+Regarding the metaverse, he noted the concept is catching on with others.
+Roblox’s goal is to build the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

+“We’ve been at this thing for 15 years, and it’s exciting to see people talk about it now in much broader ways,” he said.

 Roblox gets a 30% cut from the bookings generated by sales of Robux, the virtual currency used by players to play user-generated games, the company’s bookings for 2020 were $1.9 billion, double what they were the year before.
 Roblox’s games have become so popular that people have played the best ones billions of times.
-For the year 2020, on average, 32.6 million people came to Roblox every day.
+For the year 2020, on average, Roblox said that 32.6 million people came to the platform every day.
 More than 1.25 million creators have made money in Roblox.
 In the year ended December 31, 2020, users spent 30.6 billion hours engaged on the platform, an average of 2.6 hours per daily active user each day.

 “In the quarter ending June 30, 2021, cash from operations and free cash flow continued at record levels.
 The third quarter is off to a strong start with our highest levels of users and engagement to date,” said Michael Guthrie, chief financial officer of Roblox, in a statement.
 “We will continue to invest in our developer community, hire top engineering talent, and build out the infrastructure required to scale Roblox globally.”